MauroLuzzatto/story-cloze-task/README.md

-# README Story Clozed Task
+# README: Story Clozed Task

 The target of this natural language understanding project was to successfully accomplish the story cloze task.
 This task was developed to measure advanced commonsense understanding within every-